Polymer/polymer/PRIMER.md

   * `Polymer.dom(node).getDestinationInsertionPoints()`
   * `Polymer.dom.flush()` - The insert, append, and remove operations are trasnacted lazily in certain cases for performance.
 In order to interrogate the dom (e.g. `offsetHeight`, `getComputedStyle`, etc.) immediately after one of these operations, call `Polymer.dom.flush()` first.

-Calling `append`/`insertBefore` where parent is a custom Polymer element adds the node to the light DOM of the element.
+Calling `append`/`insertBefore` where `parent` is a custom Polymer element adds the node to the light DOM of the element.
 In order to insert/append into the shadow root of a custom element, use `this.root` as the parent.

+`Polymer.dom` properties and methods that return a list of nodes return an `Array`, not a `NodeList` like the standard DOM equivalent.

 Example: